GoogleCloudPlatform/gcsfuse/docs/semantics.md

-Instead, when a conflicting pair of `foo` and `foo/` objects both exist, it appears in the gcsfuse file system as if there is a directory named `foo` and a file named `foo\n` (i.e. `foo` followed by U+000A, line feed).
+Instead, when a conflicting pair of `foo` and `foo/` objects both exist, it appears in the gcsfuse file system as if there is a directory named `foo` and a file or symlink named `foo\n` (i.e. `foo` followed by U+000A, line feed).
 This is what will appear when the parent's directory entries are read, and gcsfuse will respond to requests to look up the inode named `foo\n` by returning the file inode. `\n` in particular is chosen because it is [not legal][object-names] in GCS object names, and therefore is not ambiguous.

 [object-names]: https://cloud.google.com/storage/docs/bucket-naming#objectnames